Anirud2002/Arrivee/README.md

 ## How to Contribute?

-Please make sure to clone the repo and brach the project into a feature branch.
+Please make sure to clone the repo and make a feature branch.
 Finally, after pushing up your changes, make sure to pull a PR.

 ## Demo